Jforbus/PyBer_Analysis/README.md

 ### Weekly Fare by City Type Line Graph.

 Secondly, the line graph must be created.
 To do this a pivot table is created from the merged DataFrame that indexes the ride data by date, and provides the city type and fare for each ride.
 From this pivot table the section of time to be graphed is selected, organized into weekly bins that hold the total fares for the week for each city type, and converted into a new DataFrame.
-The graph is then created from this DataFrame
+The graph is then created from this DataFrame.

 ![PyBer_fare_summary.png](https://github.com/Jforbus/PyBer_Analysis/blob/main/Analysis/PyBer_fare_summary.png)